 If your horse grows a very long, thick mane that you’d like to preserve, sectioning it into regular braids will prevent tangles from forming.
 You’ll need to take the braids out and redo them regularly to make sure they don’t become too dirty or matted.

-Most of the time, you won’t need to give your horse’s mane and tail a full wash.
-But every so often, such as before a show or if your horse has gotten especially muddy, it’s time for a shampoo.
+Most of the time, you won’t need to give your horse’s mane and tail a full wash, but it’s important to take care of both the mane and tail.
+Every so often, such as before a show or if your horse has gotten especially muddy, it’s time for a shampoo.